nrwl/nx/nx-dev/nx-dev/public/documentation/generated/cli/affected-dep-graph.md

 Default: `true`

-Open the dependency graph in the browser.
+Open the project graph in the browser.

 ### port

-Bind the dependency graph server to a specific port.
+Bind the project graph server to a specific port.

 ### runner